RoganDawes/P4wnP1/README.md

 ### 5. Loading stage 2
 - There's no rocket sience here.
 The stage 1 payload initializes the basic interface to the custom HID device and receives stage 2 **fully automated**.
 Stage 2 includes all the protocol layers and the final backdoor.
 It gets directly loaded into memory as dot NET assembly.
 - So why dot NET ?
 The early versions of the backdoor have been fully developed in PowerShell.
 This resulted in a big mess when it comes to multi threading, PS 2.0 compatability without class inheritance and multi thread debugging with ISE.
 I don't want to say that is impossible (if you watched the commit history, there's the proof that it is possible), but there's no benefit.
 To be precise, there are disadvantages: Much more code is needed to achieve the same, the code is slower and **PowerShell Module Logging would be able to catch every single script command from the payload**.
 In contrast to using a dot NET assembly, where the only PowerShell commands which could get logged, are the ones which load the assembly and run the stage 2 trigger.
 Everything else is gone as soon as the payload quits.
 So ... small footprint, yeah.
-- But don't get "PowerShell inline assemlies" compiled to a temporary file on disc ?!?!
+- But don't get "PowerShell inline assemlies" compiled to a temporary file on disk ?!?!
 Yes, they do!
 At least if they're written with CSharp inline code.
 Luckily P4wnP1 doesn't do this.
 The assemblies are shipped pre-compiled.

 ### 6. Using the backdoor connection
 - After stage 2 has successfully ran, the prompt of the P4wnP1 backdoor shell should indicate a client connection.
 - From here on, new commands are usable, these include: